 a.
-Each URL Community has a separate and distinct career path, with milestones and milestone screening boards that do not necessarily correlate to one another.
-In determining best and fully qualified officers, the board may consider demonstrated superior performance in leadership positions and administrative screening board results as strong indication of future potential.
-However, the board should not view the absence of such experience or screening negatively where the typical career path does not include opportunities for equivalent leadership positions or screening opportunities across all officers of the URL.
-As always, sustained superior performance provides positive indication of future potential to serve in the next higher grade.
+Each URL Community has a separate and distinct career path, with milestones that do not necessarily correlate to one another.
+In determining best and fully qualified officers, the board may consider demonstrated superior performance in leadership positions as strong indication of future potential.
+However, the board should not view the absence of such experience negatively where the typical career path does not include opportunities for equivalent lieutenant leadership positions across all officers of the URL.
+As always, sustained superior performance in any duties assigned is what provides positive indication of future potential to serve in the next higher grade.

-- Aviation merit reorder slides guide the following discussion: Naval Aviation is a large and competitive community.
-Those officers who are consistently recognized as Early Promote performers in competitive summary groups during both sea and shore assignments should receive first priority for merit reordering.
-Priority should be given to officers who have earned a #1 EP FITREP in a competitive summary group as a Department Head of an Operational Aviation squadron.
-TACAIR/Rotary communities value longer periods of recognized performance, but Maritime communities do not discriminate by milestone duration.
-Naval aviation values follow-on shore tours in nominative assignments and NAE-valued community staff assignments (N98, PERS-43, NAWDC).
-Priority should be given to officers who earn an EP FITREP in one of these assignments.
-Finally, additional consideration should be given to officers who have completed graduate education, a tour in Financial Management, Operations Analysis, and/or officers who have completed an IA/GSA. - c.
+- Aviation merit reorder slides guide the following discussion: Naval aviation is a large and competitive community.
+Those officers who are consistently recognized as Early Promote (EP) performers in competitive summary groups during both sea and shore assignments should receive first priority for merit reordering.
+Priority should be given to officers who have earned a top three EP FITREP in a competitive summary group during their first sea tour while achieving advanced warfare qualifications for their specific Type/Model/Series.
+Naval Aviation highly values first shore production assignments (NAWDC, FRS, Weapons School, VT/HT, test).
+Priority should be given to those officers that excel in the production environment over others.
+Finally, career timing permitting, Aviation Officers are expected to fulfill a second sea tour as ship's company (ANAV, Shooter, OPS Admin), Weapons and Tactics Instructor (WTI), Super JO, or CAG Staff. should be given to officers who earn an EP FITREP in a competitive summary group during their second sea tour.
+Additional consideration should be given to officers who have completed JPME Phase I or graduate education. - c.
 Surface Warfare merit reorder slides guide the following discussion: Surface Warfare is a large and competitive community.
-Those officers screened for or serving in XO/CO Fleet-up billets with stand-out performance as a DH Afloat (consistent MP/EP breakouts throughout DH tours) should receive first priority for merit reordering.
-Additional consideration should be given to officers with a completed Master's degree and either breakout performance in Early Command (EP hard break, #1 or #2 soft break) or post-DH stand-out performance in production and/or community tours (CNSP/CNSL, SWSC, N95/N96, NSMWDC, PERS-41). - d.
-Submarine merit reorder slides guide the following discussion: Those officers serving (or having served) as a XO afloat, and are recommended for CO afloat with recognized top performance as a department head and/or during post-department head shore duty should receive first priority for merit reordering.
+Those officers with consistently above-Reporting Senior's Cumulative Average (RSCA) performance at sea in DIVO tours, recommendations for Afloat DH in each DIVO tour, are screened for or serving as a DH Afloat, and completed an EOOW letter should receive first priority for merit reordering.
+Additional consideration should be given to officers with early EP performance in their DH tours and are screened for or are serving in Early Command (PC/MCM/MK6), completed a TAO letter, WTI qualification, JPME Phase I, and/or Master's degree. - d.
+Submarine merit reorder slides guide the following discussion: Those officers serving (or having served) as a department head afloat with recognized top performance as a division officer should receive first priority for merit reordering.
 Additional consideration should be given to officers who have been consistently recognized as EP performers in competitive summary groups during both sea and shore assignments.